Impact

 Risk and Exploitability

-The flaw carries a CVSS score of 5.1, indicating moderate severity, and no EPSS data is currently available.
+The flaw carries a CVSS score of 5.1, indicating moderate severity, and its EPSS score is < 1%, indicating a very low probability of exploitation.
 The exploitation path is remote and requires no authentication, which increases the risk of exploitation by a wide range of attackers.
 Because the vulnerability is not listed in CISA’s KEV catalog, no known widespread exploitation campaigns have been reported, but the attack vector remains straightforward: unauthenticated POST to the ordering page followed by an admin’s visit to the interface triggers client‑side script execution.

 OpenCVE Enrichment